infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Now that we have at least one storage resource to store data, we can create a network interconnecting different machines.

-The _infinit-network_ command is used to create the network, specifying a name and the list of storage resources to rely upon.
+The _infinit-network_ command is used to create the network, specifying a name along with the list of storage resources to rely upon.
+We will ignore the other options now but you can read about them in the <a href="${route('doc_reference')}">reference documentation</a>.
 In this example, only the ‘local’ storage resource is used but you could plug as many as you like.
 Obviously, you need to substitute 'bob' with your username:

 <pre>
 <div><span>Device A</span></div>
-<code>$> infinit-network --create --as bob --storage local --kelips --k 1 --name mine --push
+<code>$> infinit-network --create --as bob --storage local --kelips --name my-network --push
-Locally created network "bob/mine".
+Locally created network "bob/my-network".
-Remotely pushed network "bob/mine".
+Remotely pushed network "bob/my-network".
 </code></pre>

 *__NOTE__: The `--push` option is used to publish the created network (likewise for other objects) onto the Hub for it to be easily fetched on another device or shared with other users.*